 Inspire Passion: Do the things that interest you, that you care about and apply your efforts to serve a need.
 This is the path to purpose as your capacity for influence and abilities grow.

 Effective transfer of responsibility from adult to emerging adult: Students become stakeholders who share varying degrees of responsibility for outcomes on teams as a key component for the transformation of learning.

 Why does ASL matter to the next generation of students and leaders?

-The evidence is clear that student efficacy, levers for success, and expression of competencies must meet the increasing demands of the post-secondary world and complex work environments.
-Measures of success are rapidly moving beyond literature and math to a more broad understanding of the dimensions of learning and capacity of the student as they are able to express with fluidity the 4Cs of the 21st Century educational model in practical, daily life.*
+The evidence is clear that student efficacy, levers for success, and expression of competencies must meet the increasing demands of the postsecondary world and complex work environments.
+Measures of success are rapidly moving beyond literature and math to a more broad understanding of the dimensions of learning and agency of the student as they are able to express with fluidity the 4Cs of the 21st Century educational model in practical, daily life.*

 We also know that students feel the most healthy emotionally and engaged when their school environment is relevant to their life goals.*

 ASLeadership provides the tools and foundation for an evaluated and progressive learning process that is transformational as it enhances the student and teacher exchange throughout their elementary and secondary educational experience.

 *reference material below.

 Evelyn (grade 11) with her mentor, Ms. Suzanne Gagliese, Vice President, Microsoft